-If you love Twix as much as I do, you have to try my homemade Twix cookies!
+If you love Twix chocolate bars as much as I do, you have to try my homemade Twix cookies!
 These gluten free shortbread cookies are topped with caramel and milk chocolate.

 So when I sat down recently to brainstorm some cookie ideas for the blog, a gluten free Twix cookie came to mind instantly.
 Matt can no longer have a real Twix bar due to the wheat, so these cookies are a great alternative!
 I couldn’t wait to put my recipe to the test.

 The cookie itself is a simple yet delicious gluten free shortbread cookie (very similar to my chocolate dipped shortbread cookie recipe).
 Once you top it with caramel, then melted milk chocolate on top of that, and let those layers set up… let’s just say it’ll be hard to have just one!